 All of our CBT practitioners are also qualified psychotherapists and will usually use a combination of Relational and CBT techniques.

-Sliding scale up to £55 for individual therapy and £65 for couples and family therapy.
+Sliding scale up to £55 for individual therapy and £65 for couples.

 Our premises has one therapy room which is accessible to wheelchairs, but currently there is stepped access to the toilet facilities.